trevor-umeda/hayate-discord/README.md

-# hayatebot

-DEPRECATED.
+# DEPRECATED.
 I HAVE SINCE MOVED TO DISCORD.JS.
-It works a little better than using hubot [Hayte on discord](https://github.com/trevor-umeda/hayate)
+It works a little better than using hubot

+## Hayate bot using hubot
+[Hayte on discord](https://github.com/trevor-umeda/hayate)

 hayatebot is a chat bot built on the [Hubot][hubot] framework.
 It was